avaneev/prvhash/README.md

 6-, 8-, 10-, 12-, 16-, 32-, 64-, 128-bit variable sizes were tested, with
 similar statistical results).

+(For best security, the lower part of the `lcg` variable should be used as function's output, and the `lcg ^= msgw` instruction should be placed at the beginning of the core function: this will effectively isolate the system, as `lcg` and `Seed` are statistically uncorrelated).

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the external entropy (message) is introduced, the function "shifts" into an